Miridar/AutoDimensions1.1/README.md

 # AutoDimensions1.1
 This project aims to train an AI to recognize dimensions on technical drawings.
+The AI will be trained on a dataset of xml files that were converted from dxf files made with Autodesk Inventor that include both dimensions and non-dimensions.
+The goal is to train the AI to replicate how humans add dimensions to technical drawings, helping to streamline the design process.
+The project includes a script for sorting and labeling the training dataset, as well as the trained AI model and code for using it to add dimensions to new drawings.